leeleavitt/constPharmSST/README.md

 # Transcriptome Surfer
 This a package developed to combine calcium imaging data with single cell transcriptomic data.
 To install this software on your local computer please follow these [instructions](./Misc/keyBoardWalkthroughs/installation.md).
+It is also highly reccomended you learn [regular expressions](https://regex101.com/).
+Making a new profile will automatically save two different gene searches into the `./profiles/yourProfile/searches`.
+Look at it for examples of how to search.
+Also, feel free to delete these files.

 1. To get started on using this software navigate to the directory and simply double click `clickMe.Rdata`.
 This will open an R console, and load in all software and data.
 ![][image1]
 2. The first question that will be asked is what profile you would like to use.
 If you want to make a new profile simply click **New profile** or click **Cancel**.